Wynncraft/WynncraftAPI-Docs/public/wf-leaderboard.md

 ---

 ## WF Leaderboard API
-The PvP leaderboard API returns the raw data used on the `http://wynncraft.com` Nether leaderboard.
-The response returns in order of PvP kills.
+The WF leaderboard API returns the raw data used on the `http://wynncraft.com` WF leaderboard.
+The response returns in order of WF kills.

 #### Response Notice
 The response returns a duplicate keys for internal use.